 -

 Peacock ?
-Plans & Payment
+Plas & Payment

 Most let you cancel instantly and continue until your billing cycle ends.